Attendance & punctuality

 • A referral will be made to Local Authority if no contact has been made with parents by the 10th day of absence (or sooner if deemed appropriate), at which point your child will be “missing from education.”

 The school will refer to the Local Authority for sanctions and/or legal proceedings for any 10 consecutive unauthorised sessions (1 school day = 2 sessions) or for any 10 unauthorised sessions within 10 weeks.
 This may include issuing each parent with a Penalty Notice for £120, reduced to £60 if paid within 21 days or referring the matter to the Magistrates Court whereby each parent may receive a fine up to £2500 and/or up to 3 months in prison.
 If a parent is found guilty in court, they will receive a criminal conviction.
-Due to the importance of pupils settling into school at the commencement of the school year, Penalty Notices may also be issued if there have been at least 6 consecutive sessions of unauthorised absence during the first two calendar weeks of September due to a term-time holiday.

 Families are permitted to request a ‘Leave of Absence’ due to exceptional circumstances.